samorr/Animals-with-Attributes/README.md

 # Animals-with-Attributes
 Project for Data mining lecture
 Dataset and classification method from
-Attribute based classification and the data is described in:

 [1] C. H. Lampert, H. Nickisch, and S. Harmeling.
 "Learning To Detect Unseen Object Classes by Between-Class Attribute Transfer".
 In CVPR, 2009 (pdf)